arkui-x/cli/README-EN.md

 ### ace test

-ArkUI-X application build and excute unitTest.
+ArkUI-X application build and excute test case like unitTest or uiTest.

-This command checks whether the target device is connected, determines the device type, and then performs operations such as building, installing, and excute an ArkUI-X unitTest, and output test reports.
+This command checks whether the target device is connected, determines the device type, and then performs operations such as building, installing, and excute an ArkUI-X  test case, and output test reports.

 On Windows and Linux, you can build, install, and test APK packages.
 On Mac, you can build, install, and test APK, and App packages.